Jasper-ui/DraftTicketApplication/README.md

 The `com.product.ticketapp.entities` package holds all the required entities/data structures for the whole application:

-1) RequestEntityDraftTicket - the request object needed to be submitted on each request
+1) DraftTicketRequest - the request object needed to be submitted on each request
-2) ResponseEntityTickets - the response of the POST method containing all the prices/costs
+2) DraftTicketResponse - the response of the POST method containing all the prices/costs
 3) Luggage - data structure corresponding to a passengers' luggage with a dummy field
 4) Passenger - data structure representing the passenger
 5) Ticket - data structure representing individual passengers tickets/prices